hirusha-adi/informaticc-blog/blog/2025-03-15-metasploitable-guide-for-beginners/index.md

 ## Conclusion

-Around 80% or more of the modules in Metasploit don’t always work - unless you're dealing with systems that haven't been updated or maintained in for the past decade or so.
+Around 80% or more of the modules in Metasploit don't always work - unless you're dealing with systems that haven't been updated or maintained in for the past decade or so.

 ![alt text](image-8.png)

-I don’t know a lot about these things yet.
-I’m new to the security scene.
+I don't know a lot about these things yet.
+I'm new to the security scene.
 My goal is to explore as much as possible to expand my knowledge.
-Writing articles like this helps me realize which areas I’m less confident in so I can focus on them and learn more.
+Writing articles like this helps me realize which areas I'm less confident in so I can focus on them and learn more.

 Is this skid-level?
 Yes—compared to writing our own exploits.
-But I don’t yet have the knowledge or experience to do that.
+But I don't yet have the knowledge or experience to do that.
 Not yet.
-But that’s exactly why I’m here! to learn, improve, and eventually go beyond just running scripts and exploits.
+But that's exactly why I'm here! to learn, improve, and eventually go beyond just running scripts and exploits.